Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

   - Cloud infrastructure providers (if applicable for disaster recovery or additional capacity)
   - Biometric and KYC verification service providers (if not provided by The Bank)

 CICO shall manage these vendor relationships, ensure service quality, handle technical integrations, and monitor vendor performance.
 Where such vendor services result in per-transaction or per-message costs, these shall be treated as pass-through costs per Annex I and charged to The Bank accordingly.
-However, CICO's effort in vendor selection, procurement, integration, and ongoing management is included in the AMS Fees.
+However, CICO's effort in vendor selection, procurement, integration, and ongoing management is funded from CICO's revenue share allocation.

 (c) **The Bank's Channel Responsibilities:** The Bank shall be responsible for:
   - Providing necessary regulatory approvals or licenses for deploying channels (e.g., mobile banking approval from National Bank of Ethiopia)